What is Private Capital?

 To understand the concept, let’s look at each component of the strategy:

 Private debt is typically added to a portfolio for its income properties.
-Loans are made to private business and may generate income as they are paid back over time.
+Loans are made to private businesses and may generate income as they are paid back over time.
 That income can be used to make distribution payments to investors.
 While private debt offers investors the potential for income, there is no ownership stake which enables investors from participating in growth potential for an expanding business.

-Private capital typically combines both a controlling equity ownership alongside a debt position in the same private business.
+Private capital typically combines both equity ownership alongside a debt position in the same private business.
 The combined aspects of both income and capital appreciation create a total-return investment.1 In short, a private capital investment may generate some of the advantages of private equity while reducing some of the drawbacks.

 This investment is speculative, has substantial costs, and differs from traditional private equity.
 Investors need a clear understanding of the risks and benefits of private capital to determine if it’s right for them.
 In working with clients to make this assessment, financial professionals should consider a range of factors, such as: